joric/interviewbit/programming/arrays/triplets-with-sum-between-given-range.md

 Try bucketing the array.

-## Solution Approach
+## Hint 2

 Start tackling this problem by thinking of kinds of numbers that could be members of potential solutions.
 Think about what range those numbers could have.
 From this, these are the few scenarios under which a valid triplet could exist.

 We have natural boundaries at 0, 1, and 2.
 So that leads to a few scenarios.
 Suppose we let A=(0,1] and we let B=(1,2).
 Then, any number in a potential solution must come from either range A or range B.

 That leaves us with four unique combinations:

 ```
 1.A, A, A
 2.A, A, B
 3.A, B, B
 4.B, B, B
 ```

 We can quickly deduce that case 3 and case 4 are not possible.
 The minimum value for range B is a little bit more than 1.
 If we have two numbers that are a little bit more than 1, then our total sum will be a little bit more than 2.
 Say the numbers are 0.4, 1.0001 and 1.0001.
 Here sum is greater than 2.
-Hence, these cases won't give us the required solution.
+Hence, these cases won’t give us the required solution.
 Thus we can eliminate cases 3,4 and 5 (as they contain at least 2 numbers from range B).

 So then we only have to check cases 1 and 2.
 Unfortunately, checking these cases is a little difficult.
 How can we determine if there are three numbers less than or equal to 1 that add up to a value greater than 1 and less than 2?